Investment property or investment portfolio: 5 factors to consider

 The important thing to remember is that a properly balanced portfolio can help mitigate risk, can also increase in value over the long term, all while costing less to manage over investing in real estate alone.

 Talk to your financial advisor today about which real estate investments make sense for your overall portfolio.
-And stay tuned for the next installment in this series.
+And stay tuned for the next instalment in this series.

 *Assumes a Canadian investor holding Canadian real estate/securities.